The ability to progress in the program and to qualify for funding requires that students maintain “Good Academic Standing.”

 - Completes coursework within the specified time frame of the course and has no more than one “incomplete ” indicated on the transcript;

-- Completes the General or Qualifying Examination and Candidacy Examination within the timelines stated in this handbook;
+- Completes the Qualifying Examination and Candidacy Examination within the timelines stated in this handbook;

-- Completes all coursework required (i.e. no incomplete grades ) to be eligible to take the General Exam or Qualifying Exam within the timelines specified in this handbook;
+- Completes all coursework required (i.e. no incomplete grades ) to be eligible to take the Qualifying Exam within the timelines specified in this handbook;

 - Completes required coursework (i.e. no incompletes ) to be eligible for Dissertation Status